HMS Puncher (D79): Construction and career

 On 1 February 1945, Puncher joined the British Home Fleet at Scapa Flow, embarking 881 Naval Air Squadron in Grumman Wildcats and 821 Naval Air Squadron in Fairey Barracudas.
-Initially serving in a training role, within the year, Puncher was re-tasked to both airstrike and convoy air protection (CAP), as the damaged Nabob had been decommissioned.
-Punchers CAP service included protection of six different Arctic convoys on the Murmansk/Arkhangelsk route.
-Operations also included strikes against German occupied Norway, hitting industrial and shipping targets such as the steel works at Narvik.
+Initially serving in a training role, within the year, Puncher was re-tasked to both airstrike and combat air patrol (CAP) missions, as the damaged Nabob had been decommissioned.
+Operations included strikes against military sites in German-occupied Norway and CAP missions covering mine-laying operations of her sister ship HMS Premier.
 On 11 February, Puncher's Wildcats formed part of the fighter escort for a minelaying airstrike along the western coast of Norway.
 The escort carrier's aircraft then provided fighter cover for a British minesweeping mission clearing German-laid mines along the Norwegian coast.
 On 24 March, Puncher's aircraft took part in an airstrike in the area of Trondheim.
 A second strike was planned for 3 April but was cancelled due to bad weather.
 Beginning on 25 June 1945, following the surrender of Germany, Puncher was utilized as a troop transport, carrying Canadian soldiers back to Canada.
 Her hangar had bunks welded into them and was used in this role until the end of 1945.

 Paid off on 16 February 1946 at Norfolk, Virginia and returned to American custody that day, the escort carrier was struck from the Navy Registry on 12 March 1946, having never seen active service with the United States Navy.
 The vessel was initially sold to William B. St. John, of New York City, on 9 January 1947.
 The ship was subsequently resold to the British firm J. Chambers & Co on 4 February 1947 and converted for mercantile service.
 The ship reappeared as Muncaster Castle in 1949 and was renamed Bardic in 1954.
 The vessel was sold to Ben Line Steamers in 1959 and renamed Ben Nevis (sometimes spelled as Bennevis).
 The vessel sailed under that name until she was sold for scrap and broken up at Kaoshiung, Taiwan on 11 June 1973 by Swie Horng Steel Enterprise Co.